eddyerburgh/notes/docs/computer-networking/internet/ipv6.md

 The _Version_ field is always `6`.
 Routers use this field to determine whether to process packets as IPv4 packets or IPv6 packets.

-The _Traffic Class_ field describes the class of service, e.g., VoIP.
+The _Traffic Class_ field describes the class of service, e.g. VoIP.

 The _Flow Label_ field is used to mark groups of packets as having the same requirements.